EIvimeyCook/READMEBuilder/README.md

 ## AI Declaration

-Claude Sonnet 4.6 was used in the development of this package.
+Claude Sonnet 4.6 nad Opus 4.8 were used in the development of this package.